Login

 2. How long does it take to view a home?

 Make sure that you plan enough time for the viewing.
-The duration of a home viewing depends on the size of the property and the number of potential buyers.
+The duration of a home viewing depends on the size of the property and the number of potential buyers, among other factors.
 To view a single-family home, you should plan at least one hour.

 Good to know: serious buyers often want to schedule a second viewing, usually with the help of a property appraiser.
 You should schedule more time for this appointment than for the initial viewing.